2022 Guide to Work Permit Exemptions

 These typically include:

-- The registered capital of at least 2 million Baht per one work permit for a Thai registered company where a majority of the shareholders are Thai.
+- The registered capital of at least 2 million THB per one work permit for a Thai registered company where a majority of the shareholders are Thai.

 - There must be at least 4 Thai employees to apply for one work permit.

-- If the company is not registered in Thailand, the investment capital from overseas should be at least 3 million Baht per work permit.
+- If the company is not registered in Thailand, the investment capital from overseas should be at least 3 million THB per work permit.

 However, these conditions do not apply to the foreign companies that successfully obtained the promotion from the Thailand Board of Investment (BOI).